Abu Hamza profile

-Abu Hamza al-Masri has been found guilty of supporting terrorism by a court in New York.
+Abu Hamza al-Masri has been found guilty of supporting terrorism by a court in New York and sentenced to life in prison.
 But who is the man who became the most prominent radical cleric in the United Kingdom?

 Born Mustafa Kamel Mustafa in Alexandria, Egypt, on 15 April 1958, Abu Hamza was the son of a naval officer and a primary school headmistress.
 He initially studied civil engineering before leaving for England in 1979.

 In London, one of his first jobs was as a nightclub bouncer.
 He married a British woman who he says encouraged him to embrace Islam.

 "I took time off from the clubs and I enjoyed it," he said at his trial in the US.

 He decided to resume his studies at Brighton Polytechnic and gained a civil engineering degree, joining the Institution of Civil Engineers where he remained a member until 1994.

 His marriage rapidly broke down but he later remarried and had seven children.Jihad call

 One of Abu Hamza's first major engineering contracts took him to the Royal Military Training Academy at Sandhurst.
 Technical drawings of the college were still in his home when he was arrested in 2004.